 Steven A. Mills

-Compensation Committee
+Compensation Committee (Chair)

 Directors and Governance Committee

+Executive Committee

-Mr. Mills, age 64, was a senior executive at International Business Machines Corporation (IBM) before his retirement at the end of December 2015.
+Mr. Mills, age 65, was a senior executive at International Business Machines Corporation (IBM) before his retirement at the end of December 2015.
 Mr. Mills joined IBM in 1973 and during the course of his 40-plus-year career held various executive leadership positions across the Company.
 At the time of his retirement, Mr. Mills was the Executive Vice President of Software & Systems, with responsibility for directing IBM's \$40 billion product business, which included over 100,000 employees spanning development, manufacturing, sales, marketing and support professions.

-We believe Mr. Mills' qualifications to sit on our Board of Directors include his executive leadership and management experience, his technology expertise, his extensive international business experience and his overall knowledge of global markets.
+We believe Mr. Mills' qualifications to sit on our Board of Directors and chair our Compensation Committee include his executive leadership and management experience, his technology expertise, his extensive international experience at IBM and his overall knowledge of global markets.

 Bruce P. Nolop

 Audit Committee

-Corporate Responsibility Committee (chair)
+Corporate Responsibility Committee (Chair)

 Finance Committee

-Mr. Nolop, age 65, retired in 2011 from E\TRADE Financial Corporation, where he served as Executive Vice President and Chief Financial Officer from September 2008 through 2010.
+Mr. Nolop, age 66, retired in 2011 from ETRADE Financial Corporation, where he served as Executive Vice President and Chief Financial Officer from September 2008 through 2010.
 Previously he was Executive Vice President and Chief Financial Officer of Pitney Bowes Inc. from 2000 to 2008 and Managing Director of Wasserstein Perella from 1993 to 2000.
 Prior thereto he held positions with Goldman, Sachs & Co., Kimberly-Clark Corporation and Morgan Stanley & Co.
 Mr. Nolop also serves on the Board of Directors of TEGNA Inc. (formerly Gannett Co., Inc.), On Deck Capital, Inc. and privately-held CLS Group Holdings AG.

-We believe Mr. Nolop's qualifications to sit on our Board of Directors include his experience in financial accounting and corporate finance and his familiarity with internal financial controls and strategic transactions acquired through executive-level finance positions held in public companies and 18 years' experience as an investment banker.
+We believe Mr. Nolop's qualifications to sit on our Board of Directors and chair our Corporate Responsibility Committee include his experience in financial accounting and corporate finance and his familiarity with internal financial controls and strategic transactions acquired through executive-level finance positions held in public companies and 18 years' experience as an investment banker.